Union Council

 Any member of the Union is welcome to attend Union Council and can speak with permission of the Chair but cannot vote.

-Here are all the policies passed in 11-2, we’ve broken them down into the separate areas of the Union’s activities:
+Here they are, we’ve broken them down into the separate areas of the Union’s activities:

 UNION SPORTS CLUBS AND SOCIETIES